Last day of term and 5 days till christmas!

 Side/medium shot

-Jack pushes Molly against the wall.
+Jack pushes Molly

 The brick wall in the background creates a concealed location.